YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * A process that receives a MUPIP STOP signal terminates with exit code 241.

 .. note::
    On receipt of a MUPIP STOP signal, a YottaDB process cleans up its participation in managing the database before shutting down.
 On receipt of three MUPIP STOP signals in a row within one minute, a YottaDB process shuts down forthwith without cleaning up - the equivalent of a :code:`kill -9` signal, except that the three MUPIP STOP signals might produce a core file.
-This can result in structural database damage, because YottaDB does not have sufficient control of what happens in response to an immediate process termination to protect against database damage under all circumstances.
+This can result in structural database damage, because exiting a YottaDB process without cleaning up, i.e., one that has open database files, can potentially leave those files in an indeterminate state.

    In all cases, on receipt of a MUPIP STOP, a process will eventually terminate once it gets the resources needed to clean up.
 Three MUPIP STOP signals received by a process but over a period of more than one minute will cause the process to shut down safely.